mary3000/backend-email-app/README.md

 # backend-email-app
-Flask + RabbitMQ + SQLAlchemy + some other Python libraries
+Flask + RabbitMQ + Postgres + some Python libraries

 Run this application with `bash run.sh`